Thomas Street railway station

 Thomas Street railway station is located on the Main line in Queensland, Australia.
 It serves the Ipswich suburb of Sadliers Crossing.

-The station was approved was 1913, and opened for traffic on 20 April 1914.
+The station was approved in 1913, and opened for traffic on 20 April 1914.

 Services

-Thomas Street is served by City network services from Rosewood to Ipswich.
+Thomas Street is served by Citytrain network services from Rosewood to Ipswich.
 Most services terminate at Ipswich although some peak-hour services continue to Bowen Hills and Caboolture.